mlangstrof/mlangstrof.github.io/content/en/wine/wine-certifications/index.md

 For comparison's sake, I would rate the WSG Essentials classes roughly at WSET level 2 (maybe 2.5) in terms of difficulty / learning effort, while the Scholar is extensive and more on par with WSET level 3.
 However it is not a completely fair comparison, as WSG Essentials and Scholars are just multiple choice, so there is no tasting or essay section like in WSET 3 or Sommelier classes - the scope however is **much** deeper than WSET 3, so you'll have to keep a lot more facts memorized.

 What level might make sense for you?
-- Essentials are a good choice for those that have already a solid foundation of wine knowledge, particularly like one of the offered countries but have only limited time (or budget) or are more interested in the *"big hitter"* rather than lesser known grapes or wines
+- Essentials are a good choice for those that have already a solid foundation of wine knowledge, particularly like one of the offered countries but have only limited time (or budget) or are more interested in the *"big hitters"* (such as Barolo, Amarone and Brunello for Italy) rather than lesser known grapes or wines
-- Scholar level classes are best suited for those that are professionals or passionate hobbyist and want to take a deep dive into **all** of a country's regions and wines, no matter how small or obscure
+- Scholar level classes are best suited for those that are professionals or passionate hobbyists and want to take a deep dive into **all** of a country's regions and wines, no matter how small or obscure

 It should be pointed out that at time of writing the Essentials and Scholar classes differ mainly in scope (or breadth), not in depth.
 So if a country has 20 regions, the Essentials might cover only 6-8, the Scholar all 20, but for the covered region the depth is fairly similar.